Are RC or Remote Control Car Batteries Allowed on Planes in India?

 More Remote Control Car Blogs

-Are RC or Remote Control Car Batteries Allowed on Airplanes?
-A Guide for Indian Travellers
+Are RC or Remote Control Car Batteries Allowed on Planes in India?

-Are RC or Remote Control Car Batteries Allowed on Airplanes?
-A Guide for Indian Travellers
+Are RC or Remote Control Car Batteries Allowed on Planes in India?

 Traveling with your RC car?
 Before you pack those batteries, read this - because not every cell that powers your drift machine is cleared for take-off.
 Indian airlines follow DGCA and IATA rules, w...